fsmoothy/fsmoothy/packages/typeorm/README.md

 - `transitions` - an array of transitions
 - `subscribers` - an object with subscribers array for events

-It also support extend your own `BaseEntity` class by passing it as a second argument.
+The `StateMachineEntity` also supports extending your own `BaseEntity` class by passing it as the second argument.

 ### Transitions